jdhines/react-ai-assistant/README.md

+# Overview

 This is an agentic chatbot built in React with [Tanstack](https://tanstack.com/).
-It uses [Microsoft Entra ID](https://learn.microsoft.com/en-us/entra/identity-platform/quickstart-register-app) for authentication.
+It uses CopilotKit to enable AI conversations.

-# Getting Started
+## Getting Started

 To run this application:

-1. Clone the [minimal-copilotkit-langgraph](https://github.com/jdhines/minimal-copilotkit-langgraph) repo and get the runtime and langgraph service parts running.
+1. Get Copilotkit runtime and langgraph service parts running.
+See the [README](/backend/README.md) for instructions.

 2. Next, install the Node requirements and start the application: